vlacs/helmsman/README.md

 ## Stanzas
-Helmsman can define routes several different ways but, there are three different kinds of mechanisms that Helmsman uses to construct then.
+Helmsman can define routes several different ways but, there are three different kinds of mechanisms that Helmsman uses to construct them.
 You have **routes**, **contexts**, and **middlewares**.
 All of these contructs have syntax which are dubbed **Stanzas** where are merely vectors.

 ### Contexts
-...are groups that serve certain kinds of web requests.
+A context is a group that serve certain kinds of web requests of your choosing.
 These are not routes but, have the benefit being able to clump routes together for the purposes of common paths or for common middleware.
-Providing paths is not a requirement.
+Providing paths is not a requirement for contexts where it was while Helmsman was in alpha.

-Where ```...`` represents additional, nested routes, middleware, or contexts, the following would be considered **contexts**.
+Where ```...`` represents additional, nested routes, middleware, or contexts, the following would be considered a **context**.
 ```clojure
 [...]
 ["user/about" ...]